Amarc Resources (CVE:AHR) Trading Down 19.1% – Should You Sell?

 Amarc Resources Trading Down 19.1 %

-In other Amarc Resources news, Director Terrance Barry Coughlan sold 50,000 shares of Amarc Resources stock in a transaction on Monday, February 3rd.
+In other Amarc Resources news, Senior Officer Trevor Thomas acquired 70,000 shares of the company’s stock in a transaction on Monday, February 24th.
+The shares were bought at an average cost of C$0.71 per share, for a total transaction of C$49,700.00.
+Also, Director Terrance Barry Coughlan sold 50,000 shares of Amarc Resources stock in a transaction on Monday, February 3rd.
 The shares were sold at an average price of C$0.64, for a total transaction of C$32,000.00.
-Also, Senior Officer Trevor Thomas bought 70,000 shares of the stock in a transaction on Monday, February 24th.
-The shares were acquired at an average cost of C$0.71 per share, with a total value of C$49,700.00.
-In the last 90 days, insiders sold 148,500 shares of company stock valued at $91,395.
-Company insiders own 35.62% of the company’s stock.
+Over the last three months, insiders have sold 148,500 shares of company stock worth $91,395.
+35.62% of the stock is owned by company insiders.

 Amarc Resources Ltd. engages in the acquisition, exploration, and development of mineral properties in Canada.
 The company explores for copper, gold, silver, and molybdenum deposits.
 It holds 100% interest in the IKE project covering an area of 462 square kilometers located in the Gold Bridge, south-central British Columbia; the DUKE project covering an area of 678 square kilometers located northeast of Smithers, central British Columbia; and the JOY project covering an area of 492 square kilometers located in the Toodoggone region of north-central British Columbia.